Shopkit/docs/api/api.md

 # Group Webhooks
-Webhooks enable to post data to your server whenever an event has happened.
-For more information on webhooks visit https://shopk.it/developers/webhook
+Webhooks allow you to build or set up integrations which subscribe to certain events on Shopkit stores.
+For more information visit [webhooks documentation](https://shopk.it/developers/webhooks).

 ## Post Webhook [/webhook/]